-- 1. Turn the Function knob to SUCK BACK. - 2.
-Turn the EMERGENCY STOP switch ON. - 3.
+- 1. Turn the Function knob to BAR SUCK BACK. - 2.
+Turn the POWER switch ON. - 3.
 Put the PUMP CONTROL to AUTO. - 4.
 Press START.
 The pump will start turning at the desired rate.
 200 GPM is recommended. - 5.
 Open the bleeder valve on the left wing.
 After a strong a vacuum is heard, add 1 quart of solvent through the valve and then close the valve. - 6.
 Open the bleeder valve on the right wing.
 After a strong a vacuum is heard, add 1 quart of solvent through the valve and then close the valve. - 7.
 If no other operation will be performed, go to the next step.
-Otherwise go to the instructions for the desired operation. - To stop the pump in MANUAL control select AUTO control.
-To stop the pump in AUTO control with the PUMP SPEED knob fully counter clockwise select MANUAL control. - 9.
+Otherwise go to the instructions for the desired operation. - 8.
+To stop the pump in MANUAL control select AUTO control.
+To stop the pump in AUTO control either turn the POWER switch OFF or with the PUMP SPEED knob fully counter clockwise select MANUAL control.
+In AUTO control selecting another position on the the FUNCTION knob will also stop the pump.Changing the position of the Function knob will also stop the pump but could also reopen the tank valve. - 9.
 Flush the pump if necessary before quitting.

-NOTE: The pump can be stopped and the automatic tank valve closed immediately at any time during operation by turning the EMERGENCY STOP switch OFF.
-Before turning the EMERGENCY STOP switch back ON, turn the PUMP SPEED to zero to prevent the pump from turning.
+NOTE: The pump can be stopped and the automatic tank valve closed immediately at any time during operation by turning the POWER switch OFF.
+Before turning the POWER switch back ON, turn the PUMP SPEED to zero if the PUMP CONTROL switch is in MANUAL, to prevent the pump from turning.